Siena · 6 March 2026 · Italo Calvino Hall

 Margins are always computable — and informative.

-When MMPs are used to prescribe training or post-process a session, we can always evaluate the margin between the current race and the best recorded performance.
-The MMP with the smallest margin may also tell us about the dominant exercise limitation at that moment.
+When MMPs are used to prescribe training sessions or to analyse a session post-hoc, we can always evaluate the margin between the current race and the best recorded performance.
+The MMP with the smallest margin may also indicate the main physiological limitation at that moment.

 The approach is model-free and practical.

-No assumptions about the shape of the power-duration curve are needed.
-Any training software can compute rolling averages — making this method accessible and easy to apply in real-world settings.
+No assumptions about the shape of the power-duration curve are required.
+Any training software can compute rolling averages — making this method accessible and easy to apply in real-world contexts.

 Beyond the Dust of the Strade Bianche